 - Beach and picnic area access is permitted according to the guidelines for beaches and increased cleaning and disinfection practices of common touch areas.

-- Outdoor swimming pools and aquatic areas can open effective June 22, 2020, subject to the Outdoor Recreation Guidelines.
+- Outdoor swimming pools and aquatic areas can open effective June 22, 2020, subject to the Recreation Guidelines.

 - Food and beverage services are permitted in line with the Restaurants and Licensed Establishments Guidelines.